wazo-platform/wazo-auth/README.md

 Load testing
 ------------

-To test xivo-auth with ab
+To test wazo-auth with ab

 Dependencies